Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 ^1877e4

-One may object: Suppose that it is true that the fetus is indeed alive and human, does this imply that every cell in our body—being alive and human as well—should also be considered human beings?
+One may object: suppose that it is true that the fetus is indeed alive and human, does this imply that every cell in our body—being alive and human as well—should also be considered human beings?
 What of the sperm and egg?
 Does our human protection extend to these?

 ### Are the unborn whole organisms?